 PMRF – Application Process

 With the advent of technology, everything is now available online and so is the application process for PMRF.
-All eligible candidates can apply for the Prime Minister’s Research Fellowship online through its official website.
-Every year, the MHRD opens its dedicated online portal to invite applications from eligible candidates in the month of April and May.
+The applications for this fellowship will be made through the respective PMRF granting institutes.
+The candidates are required to apply for a PhD programme either through direct entry channel or through lateral entry channel at one of the granting institutions and the institutions will further make a strong recommendation on PMRF web-portal.
 How can you apply for the fellowship?
 What are the steps to be followed for the successful application?
 Get a step-by-step detail of PMRF application process hereunder.

 Step 1: Visit the official web page and read the instructions carefully before applying.